99004302-nikhilhr/Python-Miniproject-258088/README.md

  When installation part completes along with required package,then compile tetris.py file.

  Then game will start,it except the input of any key in order to start the game.

     Feature:
     *  spacebar will move the shape to bottom of the grid.
     *  ↑ change the position of symbol
     * ← → movement of symbol left or right
     *  ↓  move the symbol to bottom
+ When the shape placed reach the top of the grid ,the game is over and it restart the game.

 ## Installation

 * Python 3.0+